Two Houma Residents Sentenced For Prison Escape

 Boudreaux and Santoy pleaded guilty on Feb.
 7, 2013.
 Today’s sentence will run consecutive to the time remaining on Boudreaux’s prior term of incarceration.
 Boudreaux’ two years of supervised release will also run consecutive to the five years of supervised release he received for the drug charge.

-The Biloxi Police Department, Rapides Parish Sheriff’s Office, U.S. Marshals, Federal Bureau of Investigation-Alexandria Resident Agency, and the Federal Bureau of Prisons conducted the investigation.
+The Biloxi Police Department, Rapides Parish Sheriff’s Office, U.S. Marshals, FBI-Alexandria Resident Agency, and the Federal Bureau of Prisons conducted the investigation.
 Assistant U.S. Attorneys Cytheria D. Jernigan and Robert J. France prosecuted the case.